llouison/Project_02_NWC/README.md

 ![NWC_index](./assets/NWCindex.png)

 ## User Story
-As a user, I want to have a place where I can create, view, edit, and delete recipes.
+A user wants to have a place where they can create, view, edit, and delete recipes.

 ### Acceptance Criteria:
 Users should be able to: